Loans in the Old Testament Bible

-The Mosaic law required that when an Israelite needed to borrow, what he asked was to be freely lent to him, and no interest was to be charged, although interest might be taken of a foreigner (Ex.
-22:25; Deut.
-23:19-20; Lev.
-25:35-38).
-At the end of seven years all debts were remitted.
-Of a foreigner the loan might, however, be exacted.
+The Mosaic law required that when an Israelite needed to borrow, what he asked was to be freely lent to him, and no interest was to be charged, although interest might be taken of a foreigner (Exodus 22:25; Deuteronomy 23:19-20; Leviticus 25:35-38).

 Limitations are prescribed by the law to the taking of a pledge from the borrower.
-The outer garment in which a man slept at night, if taken in pledge, was to be returned before sunset (Ex.
-22:26-27; Deut.
-24:12-13).
-A widow’s garment (Deut.
-24:17) and a millstone (6) could not be taken.
+The outer garment in which a man slept at night, if taken in pledge, was to be returned before sunset (Exodus 22:26-27; Deuteronomy 24:12-13).
+A widow’s garment (Deuteronomy 24:17) and a millstone (6) could not be taken.
 A creditor could not enter the house to reclaim a pledge, but must remain outside till the borrower brought it (10-11).